 Common Causes of Commercial Truck Accidents in GA

 When our clients are hurt in truck accidents in Atlanta, GA our Atlanta truck accident attorneys take exception to drivers, their employers, and insurance companies denying claims simply to preserve their bottom line.

-Trucking industry insurance carriers will deny your claim immediately, requiring the victim to do all the legwork to prove they are owed damages.
+Trucking industry insurance carriers will deny your Atlanta truck accident claim immediately, requiring the victim to do all the legwork to prove they are owed damages.
 Even then, your Atlanta truck accident claim can be denied repeatedly through company protocol.

 Do not get frustrated by these tactics.
 Simply contact The Marks Law Group, and allow us to take the lead in recovering the damages you deserve for your Atlanta truck accident.
 Our experienced Atlanta truck accident injury attorneys will provide exceptional representation and force the insurance company’s hand in delivering a recovery settlement.

 We have represented hundreds of Atlanta truck accident injury victims, and know exactly how these terrible accidents occur, including the driver’s negligence in: